German biathlete tests positive for stimulant in Sochi

 Until Friday no athlete had tested positive for banned drugs at Russia's first Winter Olympics, with the IOC eager to stop cheats from getting to the Games with increased pre-Olympic testing in the months leading up to the event.

-The IOC tests all medallists as well as several other finalists for banned substances, while also conducting hundreds more targeted tests based on intelligence.
+The IOC tests all medalists as well as several other finalists for banned substances, while also conducting hundreds more targeted tests based on intelligence.

 Drugs-testing vans shadow athletes coming down from the mountains for their medals ceremony in Sochi while athletes can also be tested there for drugs.